Very large set axioms over constructive set theories: Heyting-valued interpretation and the double-negation interpretation

 \subsection{Preservation of small large sets}

 Heyting-valued models do not necessarily preserve large sets unless we impose some additional restrictions.
-For example, on the one hand, Ziegler proved in \cite{ZieglerPhD} that large set properties are preserved under realizability models given by a `small' pca and that Heyting-valued interpretations are preserved under a `small' set-presented formal topology:
+For example, on the one hand, Ziegler proved in \cite{ZieglerPhD} that large set properties are preserved under `small' pcas and formal topologies.

 \begin{proposition}[Ziegler, \cite{ZieglerPhD}, Chapter 4] \pushQED{ } Let $K$ be either a regular set, inaccessible set, critical set or Reinhardt set. \begin{enumerate} \item Let $\mathcal{A}$ be a pca and $\mathcal{A}\in K$.
 Then $K[\mathcal{A}]:=V[\mathcal{A}]\cap K$ is a set and the realizability model $V[\mathcal{A}]$ thinks $K[\mathcal{A}]$ possesses the same large set property $K$ does. \item Let $\mathcal{S}$ be a formal topology that is set-represented by $R$.
 Assume that $\mathcal{S},R\in K$.
 Then $K^\mathcal{S} := V^\mathcal{S}\cap K$ is a set and $V^\mathcal{S}$ thinks the canonical name $\tilde{K}$ given by $\dom\tilde{K}=K^\mathcal{S}$, $\tilde{K}(a)=\top$ possesses the same large set property $K$ does. \end{enumerate} \end{proposition}